lidiamoryc/AGH-Space-Technologies/Remote-Sensing-and-Image-Analysis/README.md

-This repository will be a place to keep resources related to the 'Remote Sensing and Image Analysis in Space Tech'
+This repository will be a place to keep resources related to the 'Remote Sensing and Image Analysis in Space Tech' subject

 The README will be updated in the near future